quasarframework/quasar/docs/src/pages/app-extensions/tips-and-tricks/starter-kit-equivalent.md

     api.compatibleWith('@quasar/app-webpack', '^3.0.0')
   }

-  // Here we extend /quasar.config.js;
+  // Here we extend the /quasar.config file;
   // (extendQuasarConf() will be defined later in this tutorial, continue reading) api.extendQuasarConf(extendQuasarConf)